Shayros/DATA-690-WANG/assignment_01/Course-Notes.md

 (;) are used to separate information in the line of code

-# <- is used to provide comments that can help understand the function of the code or why is being run.
+(#) <-is used to provide comments that can help understand the function of the code or why is being run.
 Also, it helps you avoid deleting code that maybe you don’t have to use in the moment.

 Module<- a file ending in .py

 **Binary operators**

 ![alt text](image.jpg)

 **Types**

 -Numbers can be either float (when the number is (.) something ex.
-4.5) or * int* (4) -Strings (str) is when it uses quotation like (“little”) or (‘little) -Boolian (bool) represent True or False
+4.5) or * int* (4)

+-Strings (str) is when it uses quotation like (“little”) or (‘little)

+-Boolian (bool) represent True or False

 -None represent “null” values

 **Slicing**